PierreBesson/jhipster-microservices-docker/README.md

 ### Run the architecture

-At any moment you can use `docker-compose logs appname` to view its logs.
+Note: At any point in the process you can use `docker-compose logs appname` to view its logs.

 #### Jhipster-registry (service discovery and config server)